GunnerUjjwol/withsecure-homework/README.md

 ## Solution

-A new service name preprocessor-service is responsible for receiving the submissions from the queue, spread it out into individual events, and publishing the events into the Kinesis datasream.
+A new service named preprocessor-service is created which acts as the message broker receiving the message from queue and publishing it to kinesis data stream after processing the data.
+In gist, the service is responsible for receiving the submissions from the queue, validate the data, spread it out into individual events, and publishing the events into the Kinesis datasream.
 The service is bundled into a new docker image service to preserve the loosely coupled microservice architecture of the environment.
 The solution is implemented in python consistent with the existing services.
 The main.py continuosly runs until terminated.
 The solution is modularized into several modules/functions.
 The flow proceeds with following modules in the specified order.